 - You may need a valid driver’s license if the position includes transporting patients to and from locations off-campus.

 - Background knowledge of mental health and substance use disorders can give you an edge when applying for BHT jobs.
 Use the wealth of information available online to sharpen your skills.

-- Having excellent interpersonal skills can go a long way as a BHT since you will be spending a lot of time interacting with others.
+- Having excellent interpersonal skills can go a long way as a BHT since you will spend a lot of time interacting with others.
 For patients in recovery, you will become one of the most familiar faces in their treatment experience.
-As they go through the range of emotions associated with healing from mental health disorders and addiction, your support can provide them with the comfort they need to stay on track.
+As they go through the range of emotions associated with healing from mental health issues and addiction, your support can provide them with the comfort they need to stay on track.